zimbatm/go-secretvalue/README.md

 The `secret.String()` function exposes the secret name instead of the value, which avoids sending these into logs by mistake.
 This happens a lot, trust me.

+## StringFlag

+This library can also be used with the stdlib flag library.
+See string_flag_test.go for an example.

 ## Companies that have sent passwords to logs by mistake

 Remember these are only publicly known instances.